 Light start and coin buttons based on active player count for the current game.

 Full support for other MAME Outputs - light LEDs based on any output.
-Outputs can be linked to controls (P1_Button1, P2_Button2, etc.) or directly linked to a Device/Port.
+Outputs can be linked to controls (P1_Button1, P2_Button2, etc.) or directly linked to a LED Controller/Port.

 Extensive audio animation options let you completely customize how the LEDs blink to music or game sounds.

 When starting a game, LEDBlinky can play a LED animation (selected, random, or specific to each game), speak the game name, speak each button "action" while blinking the button in its correct color, speak the primary controls, and speak a custom message.
 When speaking the game name or custom message, LEDs can blink in sync with the speech.